Capital punishment in Indonesia

 Capital punishment is a legal penalty in Indonesia.
-Although the death penalty is enforced only in grave cases of premeditated murder, Corruption, it is regularly applied to some drug traffickers.
+Although the death penalty is normally enforced only in grave cases of premeditated murder, corruption in extreme cases can lead to the death penalty and the death penalty is also regularly applied to certain drug traffickers.
 Executions are carried out by firing squad.

 History

 Though the death penalty existed as a punishment from the inception of the Republic of Indonesia, the first judicial execution did not take place until 1973.

 The first civilian execution in Indonesia was performed in 1978.
-Oesin Bestari, a goat butcher from Mojokerto was the first criminal condemned with death penalty in Post-independence Indonesia.
-He was convicted in 1964 after murdered six persons, with all of his victims were his business partners.
-He was executed on 14 September 1978 in a section of Kenjeran Beach, Surabaya.
+Oesin Bestari, a goat butcher from Mojokerto, was the first criminal condemned to death in post-independence Indonesia.
+He was convicted in 1964 after murdering six persons, all of whom were his business partners.
+He was executed on 14 September 1978 on a section of Kenjeran Beach, Surabaya.

 The second person executed was Henky Tupanwael, a street martial artist-turned-armed robber.
 He was convicted in 1969 after a series of armed robberies in 1944, 1957, 1960, and 1963.
-He also notable prison escapist, with three records of prison escapes.
+He was also a notable prison escapist, with three records of prison escapes.
 He was executed on 5 January 1980 at government gunnery range in Pamekasan, Madura Island.
-His execution was notable to feature popular Indonesian superstition at that time to deal with black magic practitioner possessing weapon immunity and delicate process to execute him.
-At his time of execution, government officials treated his place of death with unusual process.
-His execution pillar was bedded with kelor leaves and arranged in some way so his body dropped directly at the bed.
-Aside of black cloth to cover his eyes, red cloth was used instead.
-He also pinioned using coarse palm fiber ropes, but not tied to the pillar to ensure his body dropped to the kelor leaves bed.
-All was done by government officials to neutralize his immunity and make sure he died in the process.
+His execution was notable as it featured popular Indonesian superstition at that time relating to black magic practitioners possessing weapon immunity and the delicate process required to execute him.
+At the time of his execution, government officials treated his place of death with an unusual process.
+His execution pillar was bedded with kelor leaves and arranged in a way that his body dropped directly to the bed.
+Instead of the traditional black cloth used to cover his eyes, a red cloth was used.
+He was also pinioned using coarse palm fibre ropes, but not tied to the pillar to ensure that his body dropped to the kelor leaves the bed.
+All was done by government officials to neutralize his immunity and ensure his death.

-The third person executed was Waluyo a.k.a.
-Kusni Kasdut, a former hero-turned-armed robber.
-Kusni Kasdut case was attracted significant media circus at that time, due to he was a hero of Indonesian National Revolution and his Robin Hood style robbery as he was committed robbery for distributing his gain to the poor.
-He was executed on 16 February 1980 somewhere near Gresik City, East Java.
+The third person executed was Waluyo, also known as Kusni Kasdut, a former hero-turned-armed robber.
+Kusni Kasdut's case attracted significant media attention at that time because he was a hero of the Indonesian National Revolution, as well as for his Robin Hood-style robberies, as he committed robberies in order to distribute his gains to the poor.
+He was executed on 16 February 1980 near Gresik City, East Java.

 The Indonesian government does not issue detailed statistics about every person facing the death penalty in the country.
 In fact, "the search for precise figures is hampered by prevailing state secrecy over the death penalty."
-There were no executions in 2017, 2018, 2019, 2020, and 2021 and none have been scheduled for 2022, possibly as a result of intense and widespread international criticism the Indonesian government had to face for carrying out the last executions.
+There were no executions since 2017, possibly as a result of intense and widespread international criticism the Indonesian government had to face for carrying out the last executions.
 President Joko Widodo has since stated that he is now open to reintroducing an official moratorium on the death penalty.
 Indonesia is well-noted as "a strong advocate against the death penalty for its citizens abroad."